Windows MultiPoint Server: Windows MultiPoint Server 2010

-This version was planned in January 2010 but was released in February 2010 and is based on Windows Server 2008 R2.
-It's mainstream support ended on July 14, 2015 and extended support ended on July 14, 2020.
+This version was planned in January 2010 but was released in February 2010 a month later and is based on Windows Server 2008 R2.
+Its mainstream support ended on July 14, 2015, and extended support ended on July 14, 2020.
 Multiple stations can be added to a WMS 2010 host computer by connecting a single monitor, USB 2.0 hub, keyboard and mouse for each station.
-Hardware requirements for MultiPoint stations are non-proprietary, and virtually any multi-monitor video card, mouse, keyboard and monitor that is supported on Windows Server 2008 R2 can be used to build a station.
+Hardware requirements for MultiPoint stations are non-proprietary, and virtually any multi-monitor video card, mouse, keyboard, monitor and some desktop Computers that is supported on all Windows and its Server "2008 R2" can be used to build a station.

-Windows MultiPoint Server 2010 is available for purchase via either OEMs or Academic Volume Licensing.
-The Academic version, acquired via Academic Volume Licensing, supports domain join and no licensing restrictions on station count (however, hardware limits still apply), but requires a Windows Server 2008 R2 CAL and a Windows MultiPoint Server 2010 CAL per station, while the non-Academic version that is acquired via OEMs is limited to 10 stations maximum and does not support domain join, but only requires a Windows MultiPoint Server 2010 CAL per station and no Windows Server 2008 R2 CALs.
+Windows MultiPoint Server 2010 is available for purchase via either OEMs or academic volume licensing.
+The Academic version, acquired via Academic Volume Licensing, supports domain join and no licensing restrictions on station count (however, hardware limits still apply), but requires a Windows Server 2008 R2 client access license (CAL) and a Windows MultiPoint Server 2010 CAL per station, while the non-Academic version that is acquired via OEMs is limited to 10 stations maximum and does not support domain join, but only requires a Windows MultiPoint Server 2010 CAL per station and no Windows Server 2008 R2 CALs.

 Windows MultiPoint Server 2011

-Windows MultiPoint Server 2011, based on Windows Server 2008 R2 SP1, was released to manufacturing on 10 March 2011.
-It's mainstream support ended on July 12, 2016 and extended support ended on July 13, 2021.
+Windows MultiPoint Server 2011, based on Windows Server 2008 R2 SP1, was released to manufacturing on March 10, 2011.
+Its mainstream support ended on July 12, 2016 and extended support ended on July 13, 2021.
 New features in Windows MultiPoint Server 2011 include: